 Collections are a grouping of content on a specific theme or type of work.
 For example, the Theses & Dissertations collection or the collection of Technical Reports.

-Yes! eScholarship provides metadata about works in the repository for harvesting via the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH).
+Yes! eScholarship provides metadata for harvesting via the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH).
 The OAI-PMH baseURL is https://escholarship.mcgill.ca/catalog/oai.

-Please note that while metadata about works in eScholarship is available for free use for any purpose, the works themselves may still be under copyright protection.
+Please note that while the metadata in eScholarship is available for free use for any purpose, the works themselves may still be under copyright protection.
 Please see the rights metadata field in each OAI-PMH record for information about the rights status of any given item.

 Please email escholarship.library [at] mcgill.ca with any corrections.